UKPLab/acl2026-misviz/README.md

 ### Fine-tuned classifiers

-In order to train the classifiers, the embeddings of the visualization images and of the axis metadata can be pre-computed using TinyChart and TAPAS, respectively.
+To train the classifiers, the embeddings for the visualization images and the axis metadata can be precomputed using TinyChart and TAPAS, respectively.

 For image embeddings, adjust and run the following shell script: